25 Small Towns That Are About to Become More Popular

 Braselton’s historic downtown district is undergoing a redevelopment plan that will revitalize the area but still retain its small-town charm.
 The downtown area hosts community events like outdoor concerts, Movies Under the Stars, antique and garden festivals, and a farmers market.
 There’s even a complimentary trolley that runs from the winery to downtown.
 And that’s not all.
 Race fans will enjoy watching motorsports events like the Motul Petit Le Mans at Michelin Raceway Road Atlanta or visiting the Panoz Museum, which features an impressive collection of Panoz sports cars and memorabilia.
 According to Safewise.com, this small town has under 12,000 residents and is listed as the #1 Safest City in Georgia.

 Rapid City, South Dakota

 Located in western South Dakota, Rapid City is known as the Gateway to Mount Rushmore.
-With a quaint small town feel, the historic downtown is the perfect place to begin exploring a slice of Americana including the Black Hills, Badlands National Park, Custer State Park, and the Crazy Horse Memorial.
-Tourism is a leading industry with new restaurants, breweries, and museums opening every year, but the city is also growing with permanent residents.
-According to the Black Hills Community Economic Development, from 2013 to 2018, there was a 4.5 percent growth in population (increasing by 4,274), and 20 percent of the population is Millennials.
+With a quaint small-town feel, the historic downtown is the perfect place to begin exploring a slice of Americana, including the Black Hills, Badlands National Park, Custer State Park, and the Crazy Horse Memorial.
+Tourism is a leading industry, with new restaurants, breweries, and museums opening every year, but the city is also growing with permanent residents.
+From 2013 to 2018, according to the Black Hills Community Economic Development, there was a 4.5 percent growth in population (increasing by 4,274), and millennials make up 20 percent of the population.
 Before you pack up and move, you’ll want to find out the 15 things no one ever tells you about what living in a small town is really like.